GregoryStar/AndroidChess/README.md

 UI tends to scale well for most modern phones, but is not perfect.
 Short-term upgrades include:

-  -Complete Scalability
+* Complete Scalability
-  -Settings Menu (color, pieces, etc.)
+* Settings Menu (color, pieces, etc.)
-  -Board Flipping with Moves
+* Board Flipping with Moves

 Eventually I'd also like to add a custom engine to play against, and possibly a multiplayer component.